myvobot/hub_simulator/README.md

 ## Introduction

-This repository provides host-based simulation for SyncDisplay Hub ("Stimulator").
+This repository provides host-based simulation for SyncDisplay Hub ("Simulator").

 SyncDisplay Hub is a typical embedded system.
 Programming such a system can be extra challenging compared to writing software for a general-purpose computer.